마지막 업데이트: 8월 15, 2026

 What is the difference between urge incontinence and stress incontinence?

 Urge incontinence is urine leakage triggered by a sudden, uncontrollable urge to void — the bladder contracts involuntarily before the patient can reach the toilet.
 Stress incontinence, by contrast, is leakage caused by physical exertion that increases abdominal pressure (coughing, sneezing, lifting, laughing), without an urge sensation.
-UI is the 2nd most common type of incontinence, is more prevalent in males, and is associated with aging and obesity.
-Both conditions can coexist as “mixed incontinence.”
+Urge incontinence is the second most common type of incontinence, affects men as well as women, and is associated with aging and obesity.
+Both conditions can coexist as mixed incontinence, and a urodynamic study can establish which mechanism is dominant.

 What lifestyle changes can improve urge incontinence?